How To Prepare for Memorial Day Email Marketing Campaign

 Emails to clients

-If you have a business-to-business (B2B) company, you can still show your respect for Memorial Day with a thoughtful email to your partners.
+If you have a business-to-business (B2B) company, you can still show your respect for Memorial Day with a thoughtful email to your partners — but keep the tone light.

-To create a Memorial Day email with a less intense but still impactful tone, you can refer to Vineyard Vines’ email as inspiration.
-The brand sends its clients a non-promotional email on the day of the holiday.
-This message is thoughtful and meaningful and expresseses the company’s respect for the holiday and those who have served.
+You can take Vineyard Vines’ email as inspiration.
+The brand sends its clients a non-promotional email on Memorial Day itself.
+The message is thoughtful and expresses the company’s respect for the holiday and those who have served.
+A photo of the founders is a nice personal touch — so don’t hesitate to use this, too.

 Non-promotional Memorial Day email example